 - (i) The Board of School Trustees of Avon Community Schools Corporation has established that: "Punishment will be administered when self-discipline is lacking.
 The degree of punishment administered will depend on the nature and/or frequency of the misbehavior."
 It is the intention that severity of an assigned discipline will be progressive with each succeeding incident.
 The rules you are about to read in this code of conduct supplement are in addition to our broad, discretionary authority to maintain safety, order, and discipline inside the school zone.
 These rules support, but do not limit, our authority.
 The Board of School Trustees of the Avon Community School Corporation has provided a procedure for the handling of student suspension and expulsion from school.
 The basic premise of the policy is fairness. - 1) A teacher may suspend a student from his/her classroom or activity for a period of one day. - 2) (IC 20-33-8-25) A principal may suspend a student from school for a period not to exceed ten (10) days after an investigation has been conducted.
 Within twenty-four hours, or such additional time as is reasonably necessary following such suspension, the principal shall send a written statement to the student's parents describing the student's conduct, misconduct, or violation of any rule or standard and the reasons for the actions taken.
-A student may be suspended from school before the principal recommends that the student be expelled. - 3) In the event the principal decides to recommend expulsion, he/she must file these recommendations by the end of the ten (10) day period in writing to the superintendent of schools, and mail a copy of the written recommendation to the student and parents by certified mail.

-- (IC 20-33-8-19) If the superintendent determines there are reasonable grounds, he/she shall within twenty-four hours after the written recommendations are filed in the office, appoint an expulsion examiner. - 5) Following the hearing, a recommendation by the examiner will be made to the Superintendent of Schools.
+A student may be suspended from school before the principal recommends that the student be expelled. - 3) In the event the principal decides to recommend expulsion, he/she must file these recommendations by the end of the ten (10) day period in writing to the superintendent of schools, and mail a copy of the written recommendation to the student and parents by certified mail. - 4) (IC 20-33-8-19) If the superintendent determines there are reasonable grounds, he/she shall within twenty-four hours after the written recommendations are filed in the office, appoint an expulsion examiner. - 5) Following the hearing, a recommendation by the examiner will be made to the Superintendent of Schools.
 The superintendent may accept, change, or revoke the recommendation, but may not invoke a penalty more severe than recommended.
-This determination shall be mailed promptly to the student and parents. - 6) The student may, within ten (10) days after receipt of the decision of the superintendent, request an appeal of the decision before the Board of School Trustees. - At any level of the process, the hearing can be waived if both the student and parents sign the waiver of hearing. - (ii) Indiana Code 20-33-8-25 Other discipline actions Staff members - 1) This section applies to a person who: - a) is a member of the administrative staff, a teacher, other school staff member; and - b) has students under the person's charge. - A person may take disciplinary action in addition to suspension and expulsion that is necessary to ensure a safe, orderly, and effective educational environment.
-Disciplinary action under this section may include the following: - a) Counseling with a student or group of students; - b) Conferences with a parent or group of parents; - c) Assigning students additional work; - d) Rearranging class schedules; - Requiring a student to remain in school after regular school hours to do additional school work or for counseling; - f) Restricting extracurricular activities - g) Removal of a student by a teacher from the teacher's class for one period. - h) Removal of a student from a class by the principal not to exceed five (5) days. - i) Assignment by the principal of: - i) special course of study; - ii) an alternative educational program; or - iii) an alternative school. - j) Removal of a student from school or sponsored transportation. - k) A restorative justice process with student(s) involved to encourage and promote a culture of being accountable, respectful, and engaged.
+This determination shall be mailed promptly to the student and parents. - At any level of the process, the hearing can be waived if both the student and parents sign the waiver of hearing. - (ii) Indiana Code 20-33-8-25 Other discipline actions Staff members - 1) This section applies to a person who: - a) is a member of the administrative staff, a teacher, other school staff member; and - b) has students under the person's charge. - 2) A person may take disciplinary action in addition to suspension and expulsion that is necessary to ensure a safe, orderly, and effective educational environment.
+Disciplinary action under this section may include the following: - a) Counseling with a student or group of students; - b) Conferences with a parent or group of parents; - c) Assigning students additional work. - d) Rearranging class schedules. - Requiring a student to remain in school after regular school hours to do additional schoolwork or for counseling.

+- f) Restricting extracurricular activities - g) Removal of a student by a teacher from the teacher's class for one period. - h) Removal of a student from a class by the principal not to exceed five (5) days. - i) Assignment by the principal of: - special course of study. - ii) an alternative educational program; or iii) an alternative school. - j) Removal of a student from school or sponsored transportation. - A restorative justice process with student(s) involved to encourage and promote a culture of being accountable, respectful, and engaged.